iSaadSalman/nova-map-address/README.md

 MAP_ADDRESS_LANGUAGE=es
 ```

-_If you need a Google Maps API key, you can create an app and enable Places API and create credentials to get your API key https://console.developers.google.com.
+_ If you need a Google Maps API key, you can create an app and enable Places API and create credentials to get your API key https://console.developers.google.com.
 Make sure to enable Places API _

+_ To save lat & lng packages expects 2 feilds which you can configure.
+In addition to this it expects and address field _

 ## Usage:
 Add the below to Nova/{Model}.php resource: